pacifiquerubasha/100DaysJavascript/DAY56/AyncMedium.md

 Step 1

 When the program runs, the first code to be executed will be the first line(`console.log('I am the first log');`).
-It will be sent to the call stack.
-Since its profile is just a synchronous piece of code, it will be executed and we will see in the console `I am the first log`.
-The code will be marked as "executed" then removed from the call stack.
+It will be forwarded to the call stack.
+Because its profile is just a synchronous piece of code, it will be executed and we will see `I am the first log` in the console.
+The code will be marked as "executed," and the call stack will be cleared.

 >_Console_\
 > I am the first log

 Step 2

 The second piece of code (`setTimeout(()=>console.log('I am the timout log'), 10000);`) will be put in the call stack for execution.
-But this time around, it is an asynchronous operation, having a callback.
-Callback itself might be explained as _"do serve other operations coming after me and when I am ready, call me back"_.
-The timeout is removed from the call stack then sent to the Web API(our waiting room) where it waits for 10 seconds as specified in our timer.
+However, this time it is an asynchronous operation with a callback.
+Callback can be defined as _"do continue serving other operations coming after me and call me back when I am ready"_.
+The timeout is removed from the call stack and sent to the Web API (our waiting room), where it waits for the designated 10 seconds.

 >_Console_\
 > I am the first log

 Step 3

-The third piece of code (`console.log('I am the log after the timeout');`) will be put on the call stack and executed just like the first one.
+The third line of code (`console.log('I am the log after the timeout');`) will be added to the call stack and executed in the same manner as the first.
 Why?
-Well, it is synchronous.
-As a result, we see in our console a second log.
-Our console now looks like this:
+It is, after all, synchronous.
+As a result, we see a second log in our console.
+Our console now appears to be as follows:

 >_Console_\
 > I am the first log\